AriFordsham/arifordsham.github.io/_posts/2021-05-14-how-i-reduced-my-ci-time-by-84-percent.md

 I use Michael Snoyman's excellent [stack](https://docs.haskellstack.org/en/stable/README/) build tool for my Haskell projects.
 Amongst many features that generally improve my quality of life as a developer, stack tries to guarantee *reproducible builds* - controlling as many variables as possible, to ensure build behaviour is the same - reproducible - between builds, even if I change the configuration of my machine, or even move the project to a different machine.

-To achieve this, stack downloads all project dependencies innto the project directory.
+To achieve this, stack downloads all project dependencies into the project directory.
 But it goes further - it downloads a fixed version of GHC, the Haskell compiler, and stashes it away in a special location.
 This ensures every version uses a specific version of the build toolchain, and updating my system GHC install  will never break a project due to a subtle change in compiler behaviour, for example.

 I have a shell script I use that defines what I consider a full working build for my project, stored at `ci/build.sh`:
 ```haskell